Art Therapy

 Guided Drawing (Copyright Cornelia M. Elbrecht)

-Sensorimotor Art Therapy App
+Sensorimotor Art Therapy Approach

 Guided Drawing is a bilateral approach that supports body mapping in a trauma informed way.
 Clients draw rhythmically related scribbles to express inner tension, patterns if bracing and pain held in body.
 In a second step they will apply massage movements according to their needs, often with finger paints or shaving cream.
 In this way psychological symptoms can be eased, and the embedded emotions released.
-Universal shapes such as Lins, circles or squares can be introduced in order to safely structure the experience.
+Universal shapes such a lines, circles or squares can be introduced in order to safely structure the experience.
 This embodies art therapy approach is informed by neurological insights into the human stress responses.

 Clay Field Therapy (Copyright Cornela M. Elbrecht)